 - Cave Villa – A cultural centre that provides a look into the history of Hinduism

-The main temple cave is free to enter, though small additional extra fees are applicable for visiting the Ramayana cave, the Dark cave, and the Cave Villa.
+The main temple cave is free to enter.
+However, small additional extra fees are applicable for visiting the Ramayana cave, the Dark cave, and the Cave Villa.
+All are very worthwhile

 The Temple Cave